DataDog/integrations-extras/ngrok/README.md

 **Step 3: Create Datadog Log Facets**
-Once logs begin to arrive, it will be necessary to create [log facets][8] for data analysis and dashboard visualization.
-Log facet creation is straight forward and can be accomplished from the Datadog log side panel with guidance available [here][9].
+Once logs begin to arrive, create [log facets][8] for data analysis and dashboard visualization.
+For more information about creating log facets, see the [Log Facets documentation][9].

 Create facets for the following fields: